opentofu/equivalence-testing/README.md

 that sets the filename that should be used for the output.
 If `capture_output` is `false`, this field is ignored.

+`has_json_output` (**optional**, defaults to `false`) is a boolean that tells the equivalence tests that the output of this command will be in JSON format.
+The framework will only use the `IgnoreFields` specification on JSON formatted files so if you wish to remove any part of the output this must be true.

 `streams_json_output` (**optional**, defaults to `false`) is a boolean that tells the equivalence tests that the output is in the "structured JSON" format.
 Some Terraform commands, such as `terraform apply -json`, stream a list